tomciosegal/fitness_pot/README.md

 # **7. TESTING**

-I used Google Chrome's Development tools to constantly test each change that I<br/> made to my project and to ensure that it appeared in the desired way on different screen sizes. <br/>
+- I used Google Chrome's Development tools to constantly test each change that I<br/> made to my project and to ensure that it appeared in the desired way on different screen sizes. <br/>
-I also tested my app on different screen sizes (mobile, tablet and desktop) to ensure <br/>
+- I also tested my app on different screen sizes (mobile, tablet and desktop) to ensure <br/>
 it appeared in the desired way on different devices.
-I also wrote automated test for validators.py file.
+- I also wrote automated test for validators.py file.
 Test is located in tests.py file.
-4. I continually  tested code in the [W3C HTML Validator](https://validator.w3.org/) in order to get rid of errors.
+- I continually  tested code in the [W3C HTML Validator](https://validator.w3.org/) in order to get rid of errors.
-5.Vocabulary and grammar was checked on [Spell checker](http://www.reverso.net/spell-checker/english-spelling-grammar/)
+- Vocabulary and grammar was checked on [Spell checker](http://www.reverso.net/spell-checker/english-spelling-grammar/)
-7. - [Am I Responsive](http://ami.responsivedesign.is/#) - Online tool was used to display the project on various devices;
+- [Am I Responsive](http://ami.responsivedesign.is/#) - Online tool was used to display the project on various devices;
 Image availible in wireframes.